kencx/homelab/docs/setup.md

   secrets engine as a CA. This still requires a temporary key pair for starting the Vault instance.

-- A password manager where the user is logged in.
+- A secure password manager.
 Here, [Bitwarden](https://bitwarden.com/) is used with helper scripts `vault/files/bw_store.sh` and `vault/files/bw_get.sh`.

 ### First Time Setup

-1. Start Vault as `vault` user on port 8200.
+1. Vault is started as the `vault` user.
 2. Vault is initialized.
 The root token and unseal key(s) are saved in Bitwarden.
-3. We login as root to create a root and intermediate CVA with the PKI secrets engine.
-Multiple roles are created for issuing certificates for Nomad, Consul TLS and client cert authentication.
+3. Login to Vault with the root token and create a root and intermediate CA with the PKI secrets engine.
+4. Create PKI roles for certificate issuance for mTLS and certificate authentication.
-4. The file audit device is enabled for logging Vault operations.
+5. Enable the file audit device for logging Vault operations.
-5. A non-root admin policy and identity is created for Vault maintenance.
-It utilizes cert authentication and contains less capabilities than root.
+6. Create a non-root admin policy and identity for secure Vault administration and maintenance.
+It utilizes cert authentication for login.
+7. (Optional) If Consul is started, we may enable [Consul integration](#consul-registration) with Vault.
+   This requires a certificate key pair to interact with Consul's encrypted API.

 ## Consul-Template